masalinas/doc-docker-nexus/README.md

 ## STEP 05: Create and configure repositories

-Now we are create our own repositories for:
+Now we will create our own repositories for:

 - Docker Images
 - Kubernetes charts